irons-l/arterialsignaling/README.md

 These codes are based on open source code available at:
        github.com/saucermanlab/netflux
-for simulating logic-based signaling networks with normalized Hill ODEs.
+for simulating logic-based signaling networks with normalized Hill ODEs (see Third party licenses.txt).
 The methods were described originally in:
        Kraeutler, M.J., Soltis, A.R., & Saucerman, J.J.
 (2010). `Modeling cardiac B-adrenergic signaling with normalized-Hill differential equations: comparison with a biochemical model.'
 BMC Systems Biology.

 ## Files include: